INF554Fall17/a7-i2i/README.md

 	4. recovery

-14 **How do you work together?**

-   Working together is a lot of fun.
-We understand how the other person thinks and feels.We have also split our tasks to parts.
-We respect each other’s time and play to each others strength .
-Thereby enjoying the process as well.

 15. **What is your timeline?**

 	The part 1 includes planning and mockups.
 Part2 includes the coding phase.Part 3 includes the testing phase and seeing that we have covered all parts of our story telling.The first 3 phases include the peer or critic group review.
 The 4th part involves the project presentatation and upload in you tube to be awesome.